Zendesk

 Step 2: Configuration of fields

-The final step of the installation process is to correctly configure the fields your would like to have displayed.
-You have two options how to do it:
+The final step of the installation process is to configure the fields you would like displayed correctly.
+It can be done using Managed Endpoints API.

 Make sure to follow our guide how to configure Managed Endpoints API in the Bloomreach Engagement correctly.
 Do not forget to enable enable the Managed Endpoint API and copy the URL provided for this endpoint into the Engagement Managed Endpoint API URL field.